hekonsek/smolok/documentation.md

 Smolok provisions and manages messaging infrastructure that can be used for the following purposes:
 - messaging backend for connected devices
-- centralized event bus connecting devices and subsystems together
+- centralized AMQP-based event bus connecting devices and subsystems together
 - queue system
 - publish/subscribe notification infrastructure